ZwiiDoan/purchase-transactions-service/README.md

 1. Dates in Treasury Reporting Rates of Exchange API are in UTC timezone
 2. Purchase Transaction dates are also in UTC timezone.
-3. The application requires a transaction id and "Country-Currency" (supported by the [Treasury Reporting Rates of Exchange API](https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange)) to retrieve a Purchase Transaction in a Specified Country’s Currency
-4. Requirement #3 prevents Docker Engine Installation and Usage but not Java 17 Installation and Embedded/In-memory database (H2) anc cache (Redis) which requires no extra installation.
+3. Requirement #3 prevents Docker Engine Installation and Usage but not Java 17 Installation and Embedded/In-memory database (H2) anc cache (Redis) which requires no extra installation.

 ### Solution